pystiche/pystiche/paper.md

 # Summary and Purpose

-The field of _Neural Style Transfer_ (NST) was kicked off in [@GEB2016].
-From a high viewpoint an NST can be described with only three images and two symbols:
+The seminal work of Gatys, Ecker, and Bethge gave birth to the field of _Neural Style Transfer_ (NST) in 2016 [@GEB2016].
+The general idea behind an NST can be conveyed with only three images and two symbols:

 ![](docs/source/graphics/banner/banner.jpg)

 In words: an NST describes the merger between the content and artistic style of two arbitrary images.
 This idea is nothing new in the field of computational style transfer [@GG2001].
-What makes NST stand out is its generality: an NST only needs a single arbitrary content and style image as input and thus "makes -- for the first time -- a generalized style transfer practicable" [@SID2017].
+What distinguishes NST from traditional approaches is its generality: an NST only needs a single arbitrary content and style image as input and thus "makes -- for the first time -- a generalized style transfer practicable" [@SID2017].

-Due to its vivid nature, the field of gained a lot of traction after its emergence [@JYF+2019].
+Due to its vivid nature, the field of NST gained a lot of traction after its emergence [@JYF+2019].
 While many new techniques or augmentations have been developed, the field lacks standardization, which is especially evident in the reference implementations of the authors. `pystiche` aims to fill this gap.